gaurangsadekar/jcip/notes/chapter2.md

 #### Re-entrancy:
 When a thread requests a lock that is already held by another thread, the requesting thread blocks.
 Reentrancy means that locks are acquired on a per-thread basis rather than a per-invocation basis.
 Reentrancy is implemented by associating with each lock an acquisition count and an owning thread.
 Reentrancy facilitates encapsulation of locking behavior.

 Reentrancy basically enables a thread holding a lock to request the same lock again, and that lock is granted to the thread.

-### Guarding State with Locks
+### Guarding State with Locks: